 26. Leaf art.
 Instead of just sticking them in a big old book, it's time to get creative...

 27. Photograph the leaves.
 Although we don't get the vibrant reds and oranges that I'm used to, Wales in autumn is still beautiful.

 28. Write poetry.
 I always get a little more poetic this time of the year.

 29. Knit.
 I'm not a particularly skilled at knitting but now is the time to practice.
-Hope everyone wants scarves for the holidays!
-Lol.
+Scarves for everyone!

 30. Crochet.
 I wish I had about a million crocheted blankets for me and the doggies to snuggle under.
 I should work on that.